DAY 1: SACRED VALLEY OF THE INCAS (Animal Sanctuary + Pisac + Moray + Maras + Salt mines + Ollantaytambo)

 - D.OB. (dd / mm / yyyy)

-SECOND, we require a deposit of $211.00 USD per person in order to purchase your entrance to Machu Picchu and train ticket.
-You can make you deposit by clicking on the VISA, MASTERCARD, AMERICAN EXPRESS, DISCOVER or PAYPAL symbols on the top of our home page, or you can click on the VISA, MASTERCARD, AMERICAN EXPRESS, DISCOVER or PAYPAL symbols on our booking page.
+SECOND, we require a deposit of USD 211.00 per person to purchase your entrance to Machu Picchu and train ticket.
+You can make your deposit by clicking on the PAYPAL symbols on the top of our home page, or you can click on the PAYPAL symbols on our booking page.

 WHAT ABOUT THE BALANCE?